Change management: 1980s

 McKinsey & Company consultant Julien Phillips published a change management model in 1982 in the journal Human Resource Management.

 Robert Marshak has since credited the big six accounting and consulting firms with adopting the work of early organizational change pioneers, such as Daryl Conner and Don Harrison, thereby contributing to the legitimization of a whole change management industry when they branded their re-engineering services as change management in the 1980s.

 In the late 1980s, General Electric under Jack Welch was somewhat shell-shocked and demoralized following several years of organizational restructuring and de-layering that resulted in far fewer people but the same amount of work, while saddled with a stifling bureaucracy.
 Welch directed a team that ultimately included Dave Ulrich, Todd Jick, Steve Kerr, and Ron Ashkenas among others, to create a process to "get unnecessary work out of the system."
 The process became known as Work-Out, which was similar in concept to Quality Circles that were made popular by Japanese companies in the 1980s.

 “In small teams, people challenge prevailing assumptions about ‘the way we've always done things’ and come up with recommendations for dramatic improvements in organizational processes.
 The Work-Out teams present their recommendations to a senior leader in a Town Meeting where the manager engages the entire group in a dialog about the recommendations and then makes a yes-no decision on the spot.
 Recommendations for changing the organization are then assigned to ‘owners’ who have volunteered to carry them out and follow through to get results.
 That's Work-Out in a nutshell.”

 “[Work-Out] is also a catalyst for creating an empowered workforce that has the self-confidence to challenge the inevitable growth of organizational bureaucracy.
 It can help create a culture that is fast-moving, innovative, and without boundaries.”

 1990s

-In 1990, The Fifth Discipline: The Art and Practice of the Learning Organization by Peter Senge is published.
+In 1990, The Fifth Discipline: The Art and Practice of the Learning Organization by Peter Senge was published.
 In 1997, Harvard Business Review identified The Fifth Discipline as one of the seminal management books of the previous 75 years.
 For this work, he was named "Strategist of the Century" by the Journal of Business Strategy, which said that he was one of a very few people who "had the greatest impact on the way we conduct business today."

 According to Senge, there are four challenges in initiating changes: